biicode/docs/c++/c++-ide-configuration.rst

 	Introduce ide (default:None) (/o list options): eclipse

-This is an example with *Eclipse* as the desired IDE.
+Choose one of the available options.
+This will automatically update your hive ``settings.bii`` file.
+This is an example for this file with *Eclipse* as the chosen IDE.

 .. code-block:: text